Romans 10:1-15: Good News for All

 This begs the question: Do you believe what God says?
 Do you think that Jesus found you and washed away your filth so you can now enter his house?
 If you do not believe that, you are outside of God's house and can not enter.

-Paul speaks in Romans 10,9-13 NGÜ: “So if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
-For one is declared righteous when one believes with the heart; one is saved by confessing "the faith" with the mouth.
-That is why the Scriptures say, "Everyone who trusts in him will be saved from destruction" (Isaiah 2 Cor8,16).
-It makes no difference whether a person is Jew or non-Jew: everyone has the same Lord, and he shares his riches with everyone who calls on him "in prayer".
-“Whoever calls on the name of the Lord shall be saved” (Joel 3,5).
+Paul speaks in Römer 10,9-13“Therefore, if you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
+For it is with your heart that you believe and are justified, but it is with your mouth that you profess your faith and are saved.
+As it is written: ‘Everyone who believes in him will be saved from destruction.’”
+(Jes 28,16)Whether someone is Jewish or Gentile makes no difference: all have the same Lord, and he shares his bounty with all who call upon him in prayer.
+“Everyone who calls on the name of the Lord will be saved.”
+(Joel 3,5).

 This is the reality: God redeemed his creation through Jesus Christ.
 He washed away our sins and made us clean through his sacrifice, without our help and request.
 If we believe in Jesus and confess that he is the Lord, we are already living in this reality.